vbronfman/ArgusCyber_assignment/README.md

 ce29967b507b4396ba6d060a3c1baf35
 #

-JENKINS plugins to install :
+4. JENKINS plugins to install :
+   For time sake I'm going to istall it manuall/ Proper way is to update image with forged plugins.txt
 - Parameterized Scheduler  to use instead of regular https://plugins.jenkins.io/parameterized-scheduler/ triggers {
         cron('H 0 * * *')